 - Talk in terms of the other person's interests.
 What matters to them should frame every conversation.

 Carnegie's principles are the foundation of how I run client relationships at Vonzie Studio.
 In discovery calls, I spend 80% of the time listening and asking questions.
 I remember details about their business, their goals, and their concerns, and I reference them in follow-up conversations.
-The 'talk in terms of the other person's interests' principle changed how I present design work -- instead of explaining why I made a design choice, I explain how it serves their business goal.
+The 'talk in terms of the other person's interests' principle changed how I present design work: instead of explaining why I made a design choice, I explain how it serves their business goal.
 The shift from designer-centric to client-centric communication doubled my close rate.